bobheadxi/gobenchdata/README.md

 Instead of publishing results, benchmark output can be used to pass and fail pull requests using `CHECKS: true`.
 To get started, set up a file called `gobenchdata-checks.json`:

-TODO - configure thresholds for specific benchmarks using [minimatch](https://github.com/isaacs/minimatch)
+TODO - configure thresholds for specific benchmarks using regexp

 ### Visualisation